ZPP-MURMURAS/ZPP_Murmuras/research/pipeline_benchmark/README.md

 The input folder must contain the coupons files that the pipeline will process.
 The files must be in the format of the "content_generic" csv files provided by Murmuras.\
 The pipeline command must be a command that runs the pipeline.
 It must output the results in a json format.

+If the user does not provide expected or input folders, the script will download the default datasets from our Google Drive.
+Keep in mind that the script will delete all files in the "expected" and "input" folders before downloading the datasets.

 #### Benchmarking process
 The benchmarking script reads the coupons files from the folder containing the expected results and creates a list of expected coupons.
 The script reads the coupons that the pipeline generated and compares them to the expected coupons to calculate the accuracy of the pipeline.
 For each expected coupon, the script finds the most similar generated coupon using the `compare_coupons` function; the similarity score (0 ≤ score ≤ 1) is added to a list.
 If no match is found (similarity score = 0), the expected coupon is marked as "lonely."
 Any leftover generated coupons (unmatched after the first pass) are also counted as "lonely."
 The average similarity score is calculated and the number of lonely coupons is counted; the pipeline is punished accordingly for the number of lonely coupons.